MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

 For the Data Platform, Contoso has selected the lowest recommended production service tiers for all components and has chosen to adopt a “Redeploy on Disaster” DR strategy based upon an operating cost-minimization approach.

-This will provide a baseline understanding of the DR process and levers available to customers to uplift this posture.
+The following sections will provide a baseline understanding of the DR process and levers available to customers to uplift this posture.

 ## Azure service and component view

-The following tables presents a breakdown of each Azure service and component used across the Contoso – Data platform, with options for DR uplift.
+The following tables present a breakdown of each Azure service and component used across the Contoso – Data platform, with options for DR uplift.
 >[!NOTE]
 >The sections below are organized by stateful vs stateless services